lightenna/thinkope/docs/project/tasks/20-active.md

                 * or manual redirect using query parameter ?q=
             * the app needs to allow for linking using proper URLs or linking using ?q parameter
                 * parser is already sensitive
-    * Could use on thinkope.com
+    * Could use on thinkho.pe
-        * it's not quite as important to use on thinkope.com
+        * it's not quite as important to use on thinkho.pe
         * if the embed is a single HTML file that can be cut-and-pasted
             * probably should be a simple .js include as well
 * Create minimal embeds
     * file
         * suitable for pasting/merging into existing repo
-            * simple thinkope.html file to show full thinkope app
+            * simple thinkhope.html file to show full thinkhope app
         * roll out for other Lightenna open-source repos
             * [Devops Workstream](https://github.com/lightenna/devops-workstream)
     * embed
         * partial view for inclusion into an existing page
-        * link to thinkope.com to edit this repo
+        * link to thinkho.pe to edit this repo
 * Add instructions for `Get started`
     * easy 'just use' on any repo
         * form (autocomplete) to fill in your repo name/URL
-            * generates link to thinkope.com/app to view/edit*
+            * generates link to thinkho.pe/app to view/edit*
     * variety of install methods
-        * your own Thinkope server (npm install, npm start)
+        * your own Thinkhope server (npm install, npm start)
         * add a page to your GitHub pages (file)
-        * embed a Thinkope view on your existing page (embed)
+        * embed a Thinkhope view on your existing page (embed)
 * Getting started is separate from opening up files
     * Once started, you get to see a file selector modal to select which file/files to edit
         * Or create option